LaurentOngaro/grav-plugin-autoseo/README.md

   keyword:
     enabled: true
     length: 10
+  facebook:
+    enabled: true
+  twitter:
+    enabled: false
 ```

-will change the description and keyword lengths to 10 words for these page only.
+will change the description and keyword lengths to 10 words for these page only, enable Facebook Open Graph metadata and disable Twitter Cards tags.

 ## Usage